An audio-guided stroll around the residence of the House of Alba

 {{ticket-block-triple}}

-The Palacio de Dueñas in Seville is an historic palace renowned for its beauty, its architecture, its rich history and its incredible gardens.
+The Palacio de Dueñas is a national monument in Seville, an historic palace renowned for its beauty, its blend of Gothic and Moorish architecture, its rich history and its manicured gardens.

-Its architecture is a blend of different styles which reflect its long history of modifications and additions over time.
+Its architecture is a blend of different styles which reflect its long history of modifications, refurbishments and additions over time.
 It features elements of Gothic, Renaissance, and Baroque architecture.
-The palace is characterised by its grand façade, intricate stonework, and beautiful courtyards.
+The palace is characterised by its grand façade, intricate stonework, and beautiful, peaceful courtyards.

-One of the highlights of the Palacio de Dueñas is its extensive gardens which are spread over several acres and include fountains, sculptures, and colourful flowers which visitors can enjoy as they stroll through the gardens and enjoy the tranquil atmosphere.
+Another of the highlights is its extensive patios and gardens which are spread over several acres and include tree-lined paths surrounded by orange trees, fountains, quaint courtyards wit marble columns, sculptures, and colourful flowers which can be enjoyed as you stroll around and enjoy the tranquil atmosphere.